vincent64/minecraft-chat-history/README.md

 MCCH decompresses these files, read them and format them according to the Minecraft style, so the chat logs look nice and can be readable for you.
 The logs are displayed by date, to make it more readable.

+Please read the whole content of this page before installing MCCH.

 ---

 ## Installation